-We elect some Judges and prosecutors, pay attention to the people running for office.
+We elect some Judges and prosecutors.
+Pay attention to the people running for office.
 If a prospective candidate has a history of unequal sentencing, make your voice heard, VOTE!
+Make a difference!

 Voting for President, Congress, and the Senate is not the government level that controls your daily lives.
 The supreme court may listen to eighteen cases in a year, maybe!
 A local judge will hear hundreds, and your freedom may hang in the balance if you did not cast your ballot in the interest of yourself and your children.

-The human some people call president has been quietly putting judges in place all over the country with his views.
+The human some people called the president quietly put judges in place all over the country with his views.
 That is a lose-lose outcome for Black America.

 I have cried for George Floyd.
 I will weep again for George Floyd.
 I pray his family will find peace as the world looks on to see if his death will change racism in a country where all men have inalienable rights.

-America has alienated us since the first slave ships and brought here.
+America has alienated us since the first slave ships brought us here.